Nguyenthienchi1208/crawl_tiki_project/README.md

 4. Save error in another csv file
 5. split to 4 chunk to increase speed and not casue memory overflow
+6. Send email when crawl completed, when crash (SMTP, supevisor)